briandrum/codes.forchagrin.com/_chapters/chapter-1357-comprehensive-stormwater-management.md

-        12. _(L)_ For each SCM, identify the drainage area, percent impervious cover within the drainage area, runoff coefficient for water quality volume, peak discharge, and the time of concentration for each subwatershed per Appendix 1 of Ohio’s stormwater manual, Rainwater and Land Development.
+        12. _(L)_ For each SCM, identify the drainage area, percent impervious cover within the drainage area, runoff coefficient for water quality volume, peak discharge, and the time of concentration for each subwatershed per Appendix 1 of Ohio's stormwater manual, Rainwater and Land Development.
 Pervious and impervious areas should be treated as separate subwatersheds unless allowed at the discretion of the community engineer.
 Identify the SCM surface area, discharge and dewatering time,